mavillez/Oblivion/docs/source/modules.rst

 2. Working with Modules
 -----------------------

-The user sets the software environment by loading the modules associated to the packages he needs to use.
-This is easily done by using module load or module add.
+The user sets the software environment by loading the modules associated to the packages he/she needs to use.
+This is easily done by using ``module load`` or ``module add``.
 Software dependences are set in the same way.
-Oblivion uses a hierarchical module naming scheme (hmns) in which modules availability follows the software hierarchy Core/Compiler/MPI.
+OBLIVION uses a hierarchical module naming scheme (hmns) in which modules availability follows the software hierarchy Core/Compiler/MPI.

 Core refers to the basic core modules that have to be loaded in order to have access to next levels of software compiled against a specific compiler and a MPI API.

-After logging into the machine the user should execute the command module av (av for available) obtaining the list of core modules:
+After logging into the machine the user should execute the command ``module av`` (av for available) obtaining the list of core modules:

 .. code-block:: console